dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 ## .NET

-.NET (pronounced as "dot net"; formerly named .NET Core) is a free and open-source, managed computer software framework for Windows, Linux, and macOS operating systems.
-It is a platform independent and successor to .NET Framework
+.NET (pronounced as "dot net"; formerly named .NET Core) is a free and open-source, managed software framework for Windows, Linux, and macOS operating systems.
-The project is mainly developed by Microsoft employees by way of the .NET Foundation, and released under an MIT License.
+It is a platform independent and successor to .NET Framework.

 >Dockerizing is the process of packing, deploying, and running applications using Docker containers.